armaniv/ansible-nomad/examples/README_VAGRANT.md

   * VirtualBox version 5.2.30
   * Vagrant version 2.2.4
   * Vagrant Hosts version 2.8.3
-2. This project uses Debian 8 (Jessie) by default, but you can choose other OS with the *BOX_NAME* environment variable
+2. This project uses Ubuntu 16.04 by default, but you can choose other OS with the *BOX_NAME* environment variable
 3. The `bin/preinstall` shell script performs the following actions for you:
  * Adds each node's host information to the host machine's `/etc/hosts`